Amazing Giant Flowers by Adriana Wells

 If you want to go all-white, I have a whole guide on creating white flowers on wall displays that walks through exactly how to make a monochromatic backdrop feel rich and dimensional rather than flat.

 The secret, by the way, is texture variation.
 Mix matte EVA foam with slightly glossy petals.
 Vary petal thickness.
 Use flowers with different silhouettes.
-White doesn't have to be boring.
+White doesn't have to be boring — in fact, an all-white giant flower wall can be the most elegant thing in the room.

 A quick note on trending colors right now: according to Martha Stewart Weddings, terracotta, dusty rose, and sage green are dominating 2025–2026 wedding palettes.
 If you want your wedding to feel current without being trendy-for-five-minutes, those are your safe bets.